Skip to content

 1 1 1 | 0

-Note that since there are multiple satisfying assignments for the formula, the goal of the Grover quantum algorithm is to find one of them.
+We note that since there are multiple satisfying assignments for the formula, the goal of the Grover quantum algorithm is to find one of them.
 This is contrast to the usual description of the search problem (found in 2), in which there is a single solution (out of \(N\) possibilities).

-Loading the Grover search model
+Loading the Grover Search Model

-Next, we load the Grover search model which we use to find the solution.
-To specify the model, we need to define the oracle it uses.
+We load the Grover search model for finding the solution.
+To specify the model, we define the oracle it uses.
 Each oracle call is analogous to a classical query.
-In this case, we define an oracle based on the 3-CNF formula defined earlier.
-We use the standard phase_oracle that transforms 'digital' oracle, i.e. \(|x\rangle|0\rangle \rightarrow |x\rangle|f(x)\rangle\) to a phase oracle \(|x\rangle \rightarrow (-1)^{f(x)}|x\rangle\).
+In this case, we define an oracle based on the 3-CNF formula defined earlier, using the standard phase_oracle that transforms 'digital' oracle; i.e., \(|x\rangle|0\rangle \rightarrow |x\rangle|f(x)\rangle\) to a phase oracle \(|x\rangle \rightarrow (-1)^{f(x)}|x\rangle\).

 from classiq import *